islomar/poc-vuejs/README.md

 * NPM is the recommended installation method when building large scale applications with Vue.
 * Vue.js provides an official CLI for quickly scaffolding ambitious Single Page Applications.
 * CDN: Recommended: https://cdn.jsdelivr.net/npm/vue, which will reflect the latest version as soon as it is published to npm.
 Also available on unpkg and cdnjs
+* Directives are prefixed with v- to indicate that they are special attributes provided by Vue, and as you may have guessed, they apply special reactive behavior to the rendered DOM.

 ## Interesting links